Committed to maximizing learning while creating a positive space for excellence in education and training

-The beauty of learning is that it is truly a voluntary process; we cannot force anyone to learn.
+The beauty of learning is that it is truly a voluntary process.
 We can teach and talk, show and explain, but until the student captures truth in his mind, our words as an instructor have little meaning.
-It is therefore critical for the teacher to become as a student and discover personal motivation for learning to encourage others to do the same.
+It is therefore critical for the teacher to become as a student and discover personal motivation for learning in order to encourage others to do the same.
 The most influential educators in my life have been those who have challenged and encouraged me, and then wisely stepped back to allow personal discovery.
 I have found that learning makes me thirsty to learn more; my goal is to create a desire for learning such as this in my students.

 An effective teacher must have practical knowledge and insight into the subject.
 The educator must keep abreast of developments in the field and develop methods to communicate these to the students.
 Reading current materials on the subject, as well as participating in conferences and workshops, will keep the course material relevant and fresh.
 I learn from my peers through journals and discussions and glean best practices for leading my class.
 Business acumen gained from professional work and managerial responsibilities creates opportunities to share experiences in the classroom.